-Please join us on March 3rd for an exclusive webinar where we examine the impact of the coronavirus outbreak on Greater China's consumer-oriented sectors.
+Please join us on February 19th at 3:00pm CST for an exclusive webinar where we examine the impact of the coronavirus outbreak on logistics and supply chains in Greater China.

 Join us for this special webinar from The Economist Corporate Network where we draw on the latest analysis from The Economist Intelligence Unit and bring together industry specialists to discuss:

-This is the fifth in a series of special webinars from The Economist Corporate Network designed to help business leaders better understand and respond to the recent coronavirus outbreak.
+This is the third in a series of special webinars from The Economist Corporate Network designed to help business leaders better understand and respond to the recent coronavirus outbreak.